 Sadaf Wani will be participating in this session.

-Co-hosted by IT for Change and <A+> Alliance, this session will critically assess the structural blind spots of generative AI, the coloniality of content moderation practices, and pathways for building inclusive, context-aware AI governance.
-AI-driven moderation disproportionately fails non-dominant languages and Global South contexts—let’s discuss how we can change that.
+Co-hosted by IT for Change and <A+> Alliance, this session critically assessed the structural blind spots of generative AI, the coloniality of content moderation practices, and pathways for building inclusive, context-aware AI governance.
+AI-driven moderation disproportionately fails non-dominant languages and Global South contexts.

 Due Diligence for Responsible AI: Protecting Workers’ Rights in (In)visible Supply Chains